CKIS Safeguarding Statement 2023

-Charlton Kings Infants' School Governing Body recognises its responsibility, under section 175 of the Education Act 2002, to safeguard and promote the welfare of children; and to work together with other agencies to ensure there are adequate arrangements within our school to identify, assess and support those children who may be suffering harm.
-This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002 and in line with statutory guidance: 'Working together to safeguard children (DFE 2018) and 'Keeping children safe in education' (DFE 2020).
-This policy also takes on board procedures and guidance set out by Gloucestershire Safeguarding Children Executive (GSCE).
+Charlton Kings Infants’ School Governing Body recognises its responsibility, under section 175 of the Education Act 2002, to safeguard and promote the welfare of children; and to work together with other agencies to ensure there are adequate arrangements within our school to identify, assess and support those children who may be suffering harm.
+This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002 and in line with statutory guidance: ‘Working together to safeguard children’ (DfE 2018) and ‘Keeping children safe in education’ (DfE 2023).
+This policy also takes on board procedures and guidance set out by Gloucestershire Safeguarding Children Partnership (GSCP).

 Safeguarding and promoting the welfare of children is defined as: